phillipkingston/Shopify---Trigger-Product-Variant-Change/README.md

 Trigger a product variant change outside of the default select input in Shopify e.g. via a color swatch or thumbnail image.
 Here we're trying to trigger the select change event as though the user actually changed the variant by clicking on the select and picking a new variant.
-We want to maintain the integrity of the change event so that all downstream triggers are also activated e.g. updating inventory levels, availability, and ensuring that the ADd to Cart button adds the active variant selection originating from the swatch or thumbnail.
+We want to maintain the integrity of the change event so that all downstream triggers are also activated e.g. updating inventory levels, availability, and ensuring that the Add to Cart button adds the active variant selection originating from the swatch or thumbnail.

 A few simple lines of code to trigger a change in a product variant on product pages in Shopify from two colour swatches.